Knossos: Post-Roman history

+In its modern history, the name Knossos is used only for the archaeological site.
+It was extensively excavated by Arthur Evans in the early 20th century, and Evans' residence at the site served as a military headquarters during World War II.
+Knossos is now situated in the expanding suburbs of Heraklion.

+In 2025, the site was designated as a World Heritage Site by UNESCO.

 Legends

 In Greek mythology, King Minos dwelt in a palace at Knossos.
-He had Daedalus construct a labyrinth, a very large maze (by some connected with the double-bladed axe, or labrys) in which to retain his son, the Minotaur.
+He had Daedalus construct a labyrinth, a very large maze in which to retain his son, the Minotaur.
 Daedalus also built a dancing floor for Queen Ariadne.
 The name "Knossos" was subsequently adopted by Arthur Evans.

-As far as is currently known, it was William Stillman, the American consul who published Kalokairinos' discoveries, who, seeing the sign of the double axe on the massive walls partly uncovered by Kalokairinos, first associated the complex with the labyrinth of legend, calling the ruins "labyrinthine."
+As far as is currently known, it was William Stillman, the American consul who published Kalokairinos' discoveries, who, seeing the sign of the double axe (labrys) on the massive walls partly uncovered by Kalokairinos, first associated the complex with the labyrinth of legend, calling the ruins "labyrinthine."
 Evans agreed with Stillman.
 The myth of the Minotaur tells that Theseus, a prince from Athens, whose father was an ancient Greek king named Aegeus, the basis for the name of the Greek sea (the Aegean Sea), sailed to Crete, where he was forced to fight a terrible creature called the Minotaur.
 The Minotaur was a half man, half bull, and was kept in the Labyrinth – a building like a maze – by King Minos, the ruler of Crete.
 The king's daughter, Ariadne, fell in love with Theseus.
 Before he entered the Labyrinth to fight the Minotaur, Ariadne gave him a ball of thread which he unwound as he went into the Labyrinth so that he could find his way back by following it.
 Theseus killed the Minotaur, and then he and Ariadne fled from Crete, escaping her angry father.

 As it turns out, there probably was an association of the word labyrinth, whatever its etymology, with ancient Crete.
 The sign of the double axe was used throughout the Mycenaean world as an apotropaic mark: its presence on an object would prevent it from being "killed".
 Axes were scratched on many of the stones of the palace.
 It appears in pottery decoration and is a motif of the Shrine of the Double Axes at the palace, as well as of many shrines throughout Crete and the Aegean.
 And finally, it appears in Linear B on Knossos Tablet Gg702 as da-pu2-ri-to-jo po-ti-ni-ja, which probably represents the Mycenaean Greek, Daburinthoio potniai, "to the mistress of the Labyrinth," recording the distribution of one jar of honey.
 A credible theory uniting all the evidence has yet to be formulated.